ppalit/pricing-engine/README.md

 clone or download the project and run:
 mvn clean install
- jar is created in /target folder of the project and then run java -jar pricing-engine.jar
+ jar is created in /target folder of the project and then run: java -jar pricing-engine.jar